gradle/develocity-actions/README.md

 #### Summary

-By default, a summary will be added to the GitHub workflow calling the action (can be skipped with `skip-job-summary` is set to `true`):
+By default, a summary will be added to the GitHub workflow calling the action (can be skipped with `add-job-summary` is set to `false`):

 ![workflow](./doc/summary-workflow.png)

-By default, a comment will be added to the pull-request with the summary (can be skipped if `skip-pr-comment` is set to `true`):
+By default, a comment will be added to the pull-request with the summary (can be skipped if `add-pr-comment` is set to `false`):

 ![comment](./doc/summary-comment.png)

 _Note:_<br>
 - The job name is computed by appending `github.job` to the current matrix value (if present) but can be overridden with `job-name` input.
 - The pull-request comment is overwriting the previous summary comment if present, this means that if several jobs have a setup-maven step, only the last will have its summary commented in the PR.
-It is recommended to disable the pull-request summary in this case (`skip-pr-comment: false`).
+It is recommended to disable the pull-request summary in this case (`add-pr-comment: false`).

 Additionally, the summary details will be accessible in `$RUNNER_TEMP/build-scan-data-maven/build-metadata.json` with the format below: